musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Paolo Tomelleri</h3>
     <p>
       Paolo Tomelleri (1938) is a jazz clarinettist, saxophonist, and bandleader.
-A member of various traditional jazz bands, including the Windy City Stompers, he was also part of I Cavalieri, the group that performed on many of the first works released by Dischi Ricordi.
-In the interview, he recalls his experiences in nightclubs, describing with precision the performance conditions and professional environment that shaped an entire generation of musicians.
+A member of various traditional jazz bands, including the Windy City Stompers, he was also part of I Cavalieri, the group that often performed on Dischi Ricordi records.
+In the interview, he recalls his experiences in nightclubs, describing the conditions that shaped an entire generation of musicians.
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/bBXRV2kQsI4?autoplay=1"